 - Do you show willingness to work on your ideas collaboratively with others, or are you just dumping your ideas out for others to work on while you go back to your own job?

 In Good to Great, Jim Collins cites “level 5 leadership” as the highest form of executive leadership.
 Level 5 leaders have a mixture of professional will about achievement for their organization, mixed with personal humility.
 Humility is the antidote to excessive ego.

 Effectively leading without authority is a learned skill.
-Learning how to lead without hierarchical authority will greatly enhance the effectiveness of your leadership skills if and when you are given leadership authority over others.
+Learning how to lead without hierarchical authority will greatly enhance the effectiveness of your leadership skills if and when you get leadership authority over others.
 The best way to learn to be a good leader is to practice leading.
-You can start right now being a leader without waiting until you have been granted authority.
+You can start right now being a leader without waiting until you have authority.
 Best of luck in your efforts.